Making your own artsy jewelry is easier than you think!

-Paper beading is probably one of the least expensive crafts to get into.
-It is also probably the most addictive.
+Paper beading is also probably one of the most addictive crafts I know of.
 When I talk to people about 'paper beads', they often look at me as if I am mad.

 It also helps you stop hitting the postman for trying to put rubbish through your front door.
-Gone are the days when I would fling the front door open and shower the postie with all the junk he just put through my letter box.
+You will no longer want to fling the front door open and shower the postie with all the junk he just put through your letter box.

-Making paper beads also gave me a whole new perspective on the racks of seemingly useless leaflets and free magazines in supermarkets.
-I used to walk past them muttering about wasted trees like a grumpy old hippy.
-But now, I hover around the customer services desks trying not to look as if I am about to pinch their entire supply of the current in-house magazines.
+You will no longer just walk past them muttering about wasted trees like a grumpy old hippy.
+You'll probably do what I do and hover around the customer services desks trying not to look as if you are about to pinch their entire supply of the current in-house magazines.

 Recently, I became so absorbed in feeling all the leaflets in the racks by customer services that at first, I didn't notice a security guard staring at me.
 I must have looked very odd standing there rubbing leaflets between my fingers as I checked the paper quality and thickness.